jamestitus299/RB_api/README.md

 A set of APIs for user registration, login, creating task and note lined to a user, implementing joins and chain delete functionality using FastApi and MongoDB

 ## Endpoints
-    /user/register     -- Signup API: Endpoint to signup a new user.
+    /user/signup       -- Endpoint to signup a new user.
-    /user/login        -- Login API: Endpoint to authenticate an existing user.
+    /user/login        -- Endpoint to authenticate an existing user.
+    /user/signup/admin -- Endpoint to signup an admin user

-    /task/create       -- create a task and link to the user who created it /task/user         -- retrives all tasks created by the user /note/create       -- create a note and link to the user who created it /note/user         -- retrives all notes created by the user
+    /task/create       -- create a task and link to the user who created it /task/user         -- retrives all tasks created by the user /task/all          -- retrieves all available tasks along with the user who created the task(join) (only for use by an admin user)

-    - Joins: Implement functionality to join data from multiple collections.
-    - Chain Delete: Implement functionality to delete a user and all associated data across collections.
+    /note/create       -- create a note and link to the user who created it /note/user         -- retrives all notes created by the user /note/all          -- retrieves all notes along with the user who created the task(join) (only for use by an admin user)

+    /query/delete/user -- endpoint that chain deletes user, and the tasks and notes created by the user

 # Getting started
     Create a virtual environment and install the dependencies from the requirements.txt , then start the uvicorn server